 Seven European tours as conductor of the Congregational Chamber Choir have provided international audiences the opportunity to hear their performances at historic venues in England, France, Italy, Switzerland, Russia, and Scandinavia.
 Most recently, he served a choral residency at Huazhong Univerity of Science and Technology in Wuhan, China.

-As Music Director of Schola Cantorum, he has received accolades from critics and the public alike for his vivid interpretations of choral masterworks, his imaginative programming, and for his commitment to the performance of new music.
-Under Mr. Wait’s leadership, Schola Cantorum has commissioned and performed numerous premieres, most notably the Missa Gaia (Mass for the Earth) by Libby Larson and the Winter Requiem by Alva Henderson and Dana Gioia, as well as works by Joseph Jennings, Dirk Damonte, Theodore Toews, and Jose Bowen.
-Mr. Wait is a published arranger and composer, and is in constant demand as a lecturer and clinician for choral and vocal events.
+Now in his thirtieth season as music director of Schola Cantorum, Maestro Wait has received accolades from critics and the public alike for his vivid interpretations of choral masterworks, and for his commitment to the performance of new music.
+Under Wait’s leadership, Schola Cantorum has commissioned and performed numerous premieres, notably the Missa Gaia (“Mass for the Earth”) by Libby Larsen as well as Alva Henderson and Dana Gioia’s Winter Requiem.
+During Schola Cantorum’s 50th anniversary season, he conducted premieres by John Cavallaro, Frank Ferko, and Eric Tuan.

 As Assistant Director, Dawn assists the Music Director in rehearsal preparation, and also acts as Schola Cantorum accompanist for both rehearsals and concerts.

 Dan Morris joined Schola Cantorum as Executive Director in 2018.